Shibby7986/PokemonGo-Map/docs/extras/multi-account.md

-# Using Multiple Accounts
+# Adding Accounts

-PokemonGo-Map supports using multiple accounts to run a worker with multiple threads.
+PokemonGo-Map stores your accounts for use in its database.
+Before you start you will need to load the database with your accounts.

 ## Using Command Line Arguments:

+To add an account use the -u -p and -a when you launch runserver.py

+Example: `python runserver.py -u thunderfox01 -p abracadabra`

-To use multiple accounts when running from the command line, you must specify multiple -u and -p values.
+To add multiple accounts when running from the command line, you must specify multiple -u and -p values.

 Example: `python runserver.py -u thunderfox01 -u thunderfox02 -p thunderfox01 -p thunderfox02`